• Loading stock data...

 “We have been informed that no additional players or club personnel are expected to be impacted,” the Guardians said.

-The news comes not long after another Guardians player, 26-year-old right-handed starting pitcher Luis Ortiz, was placed on non-disciplinary paid leave amid an MLB investigation that reportedly centers on gambling infractions related to two individual pitches he threw earlier this season, one on June 15 and another on June 27 (the pitches don’t look great).
+The news comes not long after another Guardians pitcher, 26-year-old right-handed starter Luis Ortiz, was placed on non-disciplinary paid leave amid an MLB investigation that reportedly centers on gambling infractions related to two individual pitches he threw earlier this season, one on June 15 and another on June 27.
+(The pitches don’t look great).
 On July 18, Ortiz’s leave was extended by about a month, to Aug.
 31 (the same date Clase’s leave is currently slated to end).

 It’s not clear whether the two investigations are related.
 Representatives for the MLBPA, MLB, and Guardians declined to comment.